ColinShaw/cpp-path-planning-project/README.md

-## Compensating Speed During Turns

-The way I am modeling the minimum jerk trajectory works well, but did not provide consistency in speed between straight road stretches and curved road stretches.
-This is due to the curvature of the road and the mapping from Frenet coordinates to map coordinates.
-The ramification of this without compensation is that in order to meet the objective of not going over the speed limit in the turns, the straight car speed is artificially low.

-The simplest solution to this problem, since the track curves gently, is to simply estimate the curvature and diminish the maximum speed based on this figure.
-The expected result is that the travel speed does not depend on the road curvatuve.
-This can be seen in the code in the `XYZ` function on line `xyz` of `main.cpp`.

 ## Making the Path Cycle

 One goal of course is to be able to associate points beyond the end of the